ljlm0402/typescript-express-starter/typescript-express-starter/README.md

 <a href="https://www.npmjs.com/package/typescript-express-starter" target="_blank"><img src="https://img.shields.io/npm/l/typescript-express-starter.svg" alt="Package License" /></a>
 <a href="https://www.npmjs.com/package/typescript-express-starter" target="_blank"><img src="https://img.shields.io/npm/dm/typescript-express-starter.svg" alt="NPM Downloads" /></a>

-## What is it?
+## 🧐What is it?

 Creates a new typescript express application. application is configured to use TypeScript instead of plain JavaScript.

-## Why typescript-express-starter?
+## 🤔Why typescript-express-starter?

 NodeJS is great for the rapid development of web-projects, but is often neglected because of the lack of type safety.
 TypeScript solves this issue and (along with its linter file) can even make your code more robust than some other static languages like Java.

-## Installation
+## ⚙️ Installation

 ```sh
 $ npm install -g typescript-express-starter
 ```

-## Quick Start
+## 🚀 Quick Start

 The quickest way to get started is use npx and pass in the name of the project you want to create.
-If you don't specify a project name, the default typescript-express-starter_ will be used instead.
+If you don't specify a project name, the default _typescript-express-starter_ will be used instead.

 Create the app: